 Community-based support through a youth work approach

-We know there is a growing risk that young people will feel the effects of this pandemic for years to come and sadly they are already being described in the media as the ‘Coronavirus Generation1’.
+The Covid-19 pandemic has had a significant impact on young people and their mental health.
 Feedback from our youth groups and direct work with young people tells us that lockdown and our phased exit from this has affected their lives now, increased the prevalence of mental health issues and caused generalised anxiety about what the future holds, both in the coming months and in later years.

 Covid has not been good for me with all the family stuck in the house together.
 There have been lots of arguments.
 I felt horrible as I had to bottle stuff up because I couldn’t go out with my friends.
 I talk to my friends a lot to get things off my chest and couldn’t do that.
 It was a horrible time.
 Young person in Youth Scotland focus group

-To ask a question or find out more information, please drop Mo Colvin an email at: email@example.com
+To ask a question or find out more information, please drop Mo Colvin (Youth Work, Peer Mentoring and Mental Health) an email at: firstname.lastname@example.org